alternative energy image

 The Suns Energy Feeds the Earth

-The expression “energy” is often used without a great deal of thought and is applied in various different contexts.
-In its simplest terms, Energy is the ability to do work, the ability to make things happen.
-But in reality, it does much more.
-Energy is one of our most valuable resources and has always existed in one form or another.
+Often used without much thought, the term ‘energy’ is applied in various contexts.
+Simply put, energy is the capacity to do work, to make things happen.
+But it’s much more than that.
+It’s one of our most valuable resources and exists in various forms.

 The three types of fossil fuel energies of Coal, Oil and Natural gas are the most important fuels we use today and the modern world relies heavily on these non-renewable sources for the majority of its energy needs.